securego/gosec/README.md

 make image
 ```

-Now you can run the gosec tool in a container against your local workspace:
+You can run the `gosec` tool in a container against your local Go project.
+You just have to mount the project in the
+`GOPATH` of the container:

 ```
-docker run -it -v <YOUR LOCAL WORKSPACE>:/workspace gosec /workspace
+docker run -it -v $GOPATH/src/<YOUR PROJECT PATH>:/go/src/<YOUR PORJECT PATH> securego/gosec /go/src/<YOUR PROJECT PATH>
 ```

 #### Generate TLS rule